 Similar to a birthstone, a birth month flower holds a unique meaning for the one whose birthday month it represents.
-When you’re looking for a meaningful birthday gift, look no further than a custom-made bouquet with their birth month flower throughout!
+While some may only think of a birthstone necklace when looking for a meaningful and unique birthday gift, we’d encourage them to expand their search to a custom-made bouquet with the recipient’s birth month flower throughout!

 February’s flower is greatly debated among floral experts.
 If you seek the opinion of 10 floral industry experts, you’ll get 5 that say iris, and 5 that say the violet!
 Both flowers represent wisdom and faithfulness, and they both coordinate with February’s birthstone, amethyst.
 Whichever flower you choose to symbolize your own or a loved one’s birth month, they’ll be greatly appreciative of the bold blooms to brighten up the dull winter months.

 Bring on the spring!
 March’s weather can cause you to either bundle up for a blizzard or be outside working in the garden in a short-sleeved shirt, you never know.
-But one thing’s for sure, with March comes spring!
-(At least, officially.)
-March 20th is the much-anticipated first day of spring and nothing says spring like a bright yellow daffodil.
+But one thing’s for sure: With March comes spring, and nothing says spring like a bright yellow daffodil.
 The daffodil symbolizes happiness, prosperity, and new beginnings.

-Unlike the great debate of the February flowers, it’s generally agreed upon that April has two birth month flowers; the daisy and the sweet pea.
-Daisies are associated with innocence and true to their wildflower roots, they symbolize a carefree and child-like nature.
+Unlike the great debate of the February flowers, it’s generally agreed upon that April has two birth month flowers – the daisy and the sweet pea.
+Daisies are associated with innocence and true to their wildflower roots, they symbolize innocence and a carefree nature.
 Sweet Peas can be detected by the sweet, perfume-like fragrance that surrounds them.
 Bring a bunch inside to fill your home with a spring-like scent and brighten the day of anyone who passes through.

 One of the most cherished flowers by the ancient Greeks, the lily is believed to have come from the queen of the gods, Hera.
 They symbolize virtue, purity, and sweetness and come in a variety of colors and styles.
 The lily’s soft petals and unique beauty makes them a perfect gift for May-born friends and loved ones.